berg111/project-435-team-17/Report.md

     return result
   ```

-- Odd-Even Transposition Sort (openMP)
+- Odd-Even Transposition Sort (openMP + CUDA)

-  Odd-Even SOrt is a compare and exchange algorithm, that compares odd and even pairs, and after n phases all of the elements will be sorted, and is availabe in parallelism.
+  Odd-Even Sort is a compare and exchange algorithm, that compares odd and even pairs, and after n phases all of the elements will be sorted, and is availabe in parallelism.

   Pseudocode (source: CSCE 435 Slide Deck "07_CSCE_435_algorithms.pdf slide 52"
+  ```
   procedure ODD-EVEN_PAR (n)
-  ```

   begin
      id := process's label